ulixee/platform/README.md

 Try out Ulixee Desktop!
 The Alpha release is available for download under [Assets](https://github.com/ulixee/ulixee/releases/latest).

+### Docker

+We publish a Docker image of the latest Ulixee Server to Github Containers: `ghcr.io/ulixee/ulixee-server:latest`.
+To use the image, we have a [run.sh](./server/tools/docker/run.sh) script that will run with a non-root user on your choice of port.
+All environmental configurations are listed [here](./server/main/.env.defaults).

 ## Developer Environment

 This project serves as a Monorepo for developing the Ulixee Apps, Hero, Databox and Server.
 To install this project, you'll need to: